donbright/polyhedron-ops/README.md

 Export & render will always yield a correct OBJ though.
 Which you can view in Wings, Blender or another DCC app.

+## Test

+To test a single base polyhedra and debug it:

+    RAYON_NUM_THREADS=1 cargo test cupola --features obj -- --nocapture --test-threads=1

+This should create several *.obj in your current path.